National-Composites-Centre/CompoST/_sources/Architecture.rst.txt

 	:param memberName: str - name
 	:param additionalParameters: dict - to hold use-case specific values (to be further defined)
 	:param additionalProperties: dict - to hold use-case specific objects (to be further defined)
-	:param stageIDs: (TODO) - stages will define what part of part-processing this object came from
+	:param stageIDs: int - reference to Stage object
+	:param deactivate_stageID: int - this object is not relevant after this stage, either it has been superceeded or it's purpose was fullfilled
+	:param active: boolean - on default "True", can be turned "False" to indicate this is no longer representative of up-to-date part
-	:param batchIDs: (TODO) - reference to batch of components
+	:param batchID: (TODO) - reference to batch of components
 	:param ID: int - used for references between objects